TrevorA-TrevorA/spec_selector/README.md

 ![example selection](gifs/spec_selector_demo_2.gif)

-spec_selector enables quick inclusion filtering.
 Press M to mark the selected example or example group for inclusion in the next run.
 Press R to rerun examples with the filter selection (or to rerun all examples if the filter is empty).
 ![inclusion filter](gifs/spec_selector_demo_3.gif)

-Press F to rerun only failed results from the current set
+Press F to rerun only failed results from the current set:
 ![fail filter](gifs/spec_selector_demo_4.gif)

 Press C to clear the inclusion filter at any time.
 Press A to clear the inclusion filter and rerun all examples.